• Facebook

 Price: €4.50

-We enjoyed our meals in all three of these vegan sushi restaurants in Barcelona.
+We enjoyed our meals in all three restaurants.
+As I said if you love vegan sushi Barcelona is the place to be.
 They all have different strong suits.

 I recommend Roots and Rolls when you want a bigger selection of food, but you can’t go wrong with their sushi either.
 It’s a great place if you’re going with more friends.